solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 The earth's crust is mainly composed of nummulites.
 The genus has persisted throughout immeasurable aeons from near the beginning of geological time almost up to the middle of the present era, but is now wholly or almost wholly extinct.
 What have been the causes of this remarkable phenomenon?
 The solution of the problem must be sought by enquiry into the conditions presumably favourable and unfavourable to the existence of these organisms.
 Three important conditions of environment are (1) depth; (2) temperature; and (3) the presence or absence of detritus.

-1) Judging from the cretaceous nummulitic deposit (i.e., chalk), the faunas buried therein are not abyssal; some of the organisms belong to rather shallow water, others to fairly deep, but not very deep water.
+1) Judging from the cretaceous nummulitic deposit (_i.e._, chalk), the faunas buried therein are not abyssal; some of the organisms belong to rather shallow water, others to fairly deep, but not very deep water.
 Of the 197 millions of square miles of nummulitic deposits, over 130 millions are now in depths below 1,000 fathoms, and, as might be expected, no living nummulites are to be found.
 Further, I hope it may be permissible to add, by way of balancing accounts, that the 54 millions of square miles of nummulitic deposits pushed above the ocean as land are no longer a suitable abode for living nummulites!
 The presence of nummulite skeletons on mountain tops and abyssal ocean floors is a clear proof that the raised and sunk areas must at one time in the course of the secular see-saw have been at levels suitable to the existence of vast masses of nummulites.
 The absence of the living shells over an area of 13 millions of miles still has to be accounted for.

 2) It would appear that nummulites preferred a temperature not too low.
 The chalk and Eocene oceans were within the temperate zone.
 The vast deposits of Triassic nummulites forming the Schlern and Mendola dolomites in South Tyrol were laid down in warm, temperate, or sub-tropical seas where coral reefs grew.
 Apparently, then, low temperature would kill off nummulites in high latitudes and in considerable depths.
 The former existence of these organisms within the Arctic circle and close to the South Pole may be accounted for on the reasonable assumption that the temperature in those latitudes has been higher from time to time.
 The presence of certain fossil plants in the south-polar regions affords evidence of a milder climate.
 The specimens of igneous rocks dragged back by Captain Scott and his party from the neighbourhood of the South Pole are nummulitic.
 A piece of diorite from the neighbourhood of Beardmore glacier, not far from the South Pole, shows nummulitic structure plainly under a hand-lens, and the volcanic rocks of Erebus and Terror are made of nummulites.

 After eliminating regions too deep, too cold, or emerged, there still remain a few million miles offering moderate depths and equable temperature.
 Why have the marvellously persistent nummulites failed (or almost failed) to survive even there?
 In the Eocene ocean and seas the shells apparently flourished best in clear water remote from land.
 Where the sea was shallow, and turbid owing to land detritus carried down by rivers the shell deposits were thin and the shells usually small as in the British Eocene formations.

-There is reason to believe that the final extinction of _Nummulites_ over areas where the genus might otherwise have persisted in abundance may have been due to the ushering in of a _Globigerina_ epoch, i.e. an epoch of calcareous Foraminiferal plankton.
+There is reason to believe that the final extinction of _Nummulites_ over areas where the genus might otherwise have persisted in abundance may have been due to the ushering in of a _Globigerina_ epoch, _i.e._ an epoch of calcareous Foraminiferal plankton.

 Zittel's useful charts of distribution-in-time of various families of Foraminifera (_Grundzüge_, ed.
 3, 1910, p.
 37) reveal a remarkable fact.
 Globigerina is stated to begin in the Cambrian*; then during the remainder of the Palaeozoic era there is no record.
 During the Mesozoic era and the early part of the Gainozoic (Eocene and Oligocene) the genus exists but not abundantly.
-Suddenly, at the beginning of the Miocene and on to the present time Globigerina becomes abundantly prevalent, i.e., at the time when _Nummulites_ becomes almost extinct, _Globigerina_ becomes abundant.
+Suddenly, at the beginning of the Miocene and on to the present time Globigerina becomes abundantly prevalent, _i.e._, at the time when _Nummulites_ becomes almost extinct, _Globigerina_ becomes abundant.

 *) Although I have not seen the phosphatic nodules of the Cambrian of New Brunswick stated by W. D. and G. F. Matthew (Trans.
 New York Acad.
 Sci., 1893, 12. p.
 108; and 1895, 14., p.
 101, Plate 1. figs, 1-8_b_) to contain _Globigerina_ and _Orbulina_, I am convinced there is here an error of interpretation.
 In the course of the present work I was at one time continually mistaking nummulitic structures for _Globigerina_ and _Orbulina_.
 The same mistake has been made in the case of the "spheres" in chalk.
 Apparently the true Globigerina record begins with the Mesozoic era.